polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 * A slow drain just under the per-hour rate gets caught by the 24h aggregate.
 * The threshold the delay would use ends up being approximately the same number as the velocity cap divided by N, so the two layers are largely redundant.

 The per-tx delay would add UX friction (legitimate large transfers wait) without earning meaningful additional protection.
-Optimistic-settlement is the right pattern for OP rollups because it's fundamental to their security model; for Snowbridge it's not.
+Optimistic-settlement is the right pattern for OP rollups because it's fundamental to their security model (Arbitrum and Optimism use a 7-day challenge window on every L2→L1 withdrawal; Across uses a 1.5-hour optimistic-oracle dispute window on bundle proposals, with fast relayer-fronted liquidity covering user latency).
+For Snowbridge, which is non-optimistic by design, layering this pattern on top of velocity caps is structurally redundant.

 ### Why no BridgeHub outbound-queue message-rate cap